Waning Crescent on

 Moon before descending node

-7 days after ascending node on 18 September 2024 at 19:51 in ♓ Pisces.
-The Moon is located north of the ecliptic over the following 5 days, until the lunar orbit crosses from North to South in descending node on 2 October 2024 at 11:52 in ♎ Libra.
+7 days after ascending node on 18 September 2024 at 19:51 in ♓ Pisces the Moon is positioned north of the ecliptic over the following 5 days until the lunar crosses the ecliptic again from North to South in descending node on 2 October 2024 at 11:52 in ♎ Libra.

 Moon after northern standstill

-1 day since the previous standstill on 24 September 2024 at 17:04 in ♊ Gemini when the Moon has reached North declination of ∠28.695°, the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-28.684° at the point of next southern standstill on 9 October 2024 at 11:53 in ♑ Capricorn.
+1 day since the last northern standstill on 24 September 2024 at 17:04 in ♊ Gemini when the Moon has reached North declination of ∠28.695° the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-28.684° at the point of next southern standstill on 9 October 2024 at 11:53 in ♑ Capricorn.

 Syzygy in 6 days